thanos-io/thanos/docs/components/compact.md

                                 non-downsampled data is not efficient and useful e.g it is not possible to render all samples for a human eye anyway
+      --enable-feature= ...
+Comma separated experimental feature names to enable.The current list of features is
+                                compact-progress-metrics.
       --hash-func=              Specify which hash function to use when calculating the hashes of produced files.
 If no function has been specified, it does not happen.